-While most business income of multi-state corporations is subject to the apportionment formula mentioned above, some types of income are directly allocated to the State.
-Adjusted income that is not gained in the regular course of the taxpayer's business and which comes from is allocated to West Virginia and becomes West Virginia taxable income to the extent that these sources of non-business income are owned, used or otherwise represent taxable activity in West Virginia.
+While most business income of multi-state corporations is subject to the apportionment formula mentioned above, some types of income are directly allocated to the State when the income is non-business income.
+Certain income not gained in the regular course of the taxpayer's business and which comes from is allocated to West Virginia and becomes West Virginia taxable income to the extent that these sources of non-business income are owned, used or otherwise represent taxable activity in West Virginia.

-- 1. rents and royalties from real or tangible personal property, and/or: - 2. capital gains and losses from sales of real property located within this State, and/or - 3. interest and dividends if the taxpayer's commercial domicile is in the State, and/or - 4. patent or copyright royalties
+- 1. rents and royalties from real or tangible personal property, and/or - 2. capital gains and losses from sales of real property located within this State, and/or - 3. interest and dividends if the taxpayer's commercial domicile is in the State, and/or - 4. patent or copyright royalties

-Rate
+Tax Rate